Our Top 3 Picks

 What is Hypoallergenic Dog Food?

 If you’ve ever encountered terms like dog allergies or intolerance to food, you may have encountered hypoallergenic dog food as well, but actually, not many people really know what this term applies to.
-Of course, most people know what allergies are; it’s a negative response of our immune system to some kind of a food allergen.
+Of course, most people know what allergies are; it’s a negative response of our immune system to some kind of food allergen.
 And when your dog encounters and eats a food allergen, a bad reaction is going to follow.
 Also, there is the intolerance as well, but this term does not involve the dog’s immune system.

 When it comes to dogs and their allergies, they are usually attributed to some proteins that can be found in food that come from either an animal or plant source (see these vegan plant-based dog biscuits).
-The dog’s body then breaks down these proteins, and misinterprets them as something unfriendly.
+The dog’s body then breaks down these proteins and misinterprets them as something unfriendly.
 The most common of these allergies include chicken allergy, beef allergy, wheat allergy, soy allergy, and an allergy to dairy products.
 It is really important to know that some of these allergies don’t develop immediately, but over a longer period of time, and that is why it’s possible that your dog has been eating a certain type of food for a while with nothing happening to him, and then, all of a sudden, an allergy to that food appears.
-But, the things become even more complicated than that, because the symptoms of food allergies are not the same in humans and animals, or more precisely, in dogs.
+But, things become even more complicated than that, because the symptoms of food allergies are not the same in humans and animals, or more precisely, in dogs.
 This might be a bit tricky to understand, so let’s explain it through an example: a person that’s allergic to shrimp would usually develop a swollen throat, while a dog allergic to the very same food would develop an itchy skin.

 So, let’s get down to the hypoallergenic dog food, and explain it a bit more thoroughly.
 There are basically three main categories of this kind of food: